Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/dependency-injection/repository-example.md

 }

 // The mock file cache instance.
-// Constrcutor allows for setting the cache payload, so you can mock its values. class Mock_File_Cache implements Cache{
+// Constructor allows for setting the cache payload, so you can mock its values. class Mock_File_Cache implements Cache{

     public $cache_contents;